New MD Class Matriculation

 In the presence of family, friends and faculty members, students are welcomed in to the medical community by leaders of the school.
 The formal program is generally held off campus on the Friday afternoon/evening of Orientation Week.
 Tickets are required.

-Save the Date: White Coat Ceremony for the Class of 2021 will be held on the afternoon of Friday, August 4, 2017.
+Save the Date: The White Coat Ceremony will be held at Hilbert Circle Theater on Friday, August 4th at 4:30 p.m.